DFE-Digital/architecture/common-components/index.md

 __Support__

 The service is supported internally by a central team of specialists within the Cloud Infrastructure and Platform Services team.
-To report an issue with the service, log a ticket via the [Service Portal](https://dfe.service-now.com/serviceportal); the team are available from 08:00 – 22:00 hrs Monday to Friday, excluding English public holidays.
+To report an issue with the service, log a ticket via the [Service Portal](https://dfe.service-now.com/serviceportal).
+The team are available from 08:00 – 22:00 hrs Monday to Friday, excluding UK public holidays.

 __Roadmap__